National Wildlife Photo Contest FAQ

 The National Wildlife Photo Contest (NWPC) is open to all photographers worldwide who are at least 13 years of age, except employees and Board Members of the National Wildlife Federation (NWF), their immediate families and individuals living in the same household as such employees and Board Members.
 NWF reserves the right to verify, in its sole judgment, entrant eligibility.

-There are two divisions.
-General, which is open to ALL photographers at least 18 years of age, and Youth, which is for photographers ages 13 to 17.
 Youth division entrants must read and accept the Youth Agreement and have their parent or legal guardian also agree by checking the appropriate boxes on the Youth Agreement page.
 Young photographers 12 and under, please enter our Ranger Rick Photo Contest.

 Is your competition limited to U.S. residents?